FINDERS: CIA FRONT & NEW AGE CULT

 I realize now, of course, that the philosophical discussions the group encouraged were nothing more than a very subtle (and very effective) process of evaluating others’ belief systems to determine the suitability of potential new recruits for Finders’ subversive activities.

 At first, Finders seemed like nothing more than a group of aging hippies looking for a way to make a living.
+They mostly did odd jobs, living their motto of “one day at a time.”
 The women cleaned houses and the men worked as security guards.
 The group rented rooms at low rates to people, like me, who could not otherwise afford to visit or live in our nation’s capitol.
 They were always open to new ideas and they were always surrounded by interesting people.
 They seemed fascinated with the prospects free enterprise held for mankind.
 They were aware of the fact that they had a better chance of making it through cooperation than through individualistic efforts, but, like so many of us, were unsure of just how to structure their ventures and organize their lives.
 They too struggled with disappointment; they can hardly be faulted for looking at alternatives in a world where the traditional methods had produced so much suffering for so many.
 They had dreams of making the world a better place to live.
 They were selfless in dedicating their lives to the cause.

 Before all this came to light, I thought of the people at Finders as eccentric, perhaps a little too radical, perhaps a little too unconventional … maybe even borderline psychotic in one or two cases.
 But they seemed relatively harmless to me — at least at first.